 Not only can Zika inflict neurological issues onto developing children, but the virus can also cause serious brain issues in adults.
 A recent study found that Zika infected adults experienced swelling of the brain and spinal cord, and a coating around their nerve fibers.
 The study found that the Zika virus attacks brain cells that are specifically vital to learning and memory.
 This can lead to serious, long-term neurological issues that scientists have compared to those experienced by people with Alzheimer’s disease.

 How to Protect Yourself from Zika Virus

 If you are living in an environment where there have been cases of Zika, be sure to regularly get tested and see your doctor if experiencing any symptoms.
 Once someone is infected with the Zika virus, they are likely to develop an immunity and be guarded from future Zika infections.
 Those with weak immune systems are especially at risk of its harsher effects, and should take extra precaution.
-The best way to protect yourself and your loved ones from the Zika virus is to ward away the disease carrying mosquitoes.
+The best way to protect yourself and your loved ones from the Zika virus is to ward away the disease-carrying mosquitoes.
 NET effect roll-on mosquito repellent provides long-lasting protection from biting insects with 20% DEET.
-Proven to guard from biting mosquitoes, NET effect provides piece-of-mind at a time when the Zika virus could be anywhere.
-Our powerful formula deters mosquitos by affecting their ability to find their next target.
+Proven to guard from biting mosquitoes, NET effect provides peace of mind at a time when the Zika virus could be anywhere.
+Our powerful formula deters mosquitoes by affecting their ability to find their next target.
 NET effect is easy to apply with a unique roll-on applicator and citrus scent that is safe to use on children.
 Browse through our website and visit our online store to get your bottle of NET effect today.